Prompt Library · 36 prompts

 FO-07

-Value-based price range, three pricing models and arguments for justifying the price to the client.
+Value-based pricing range, three pricing models and arguments to justify the price to the customer.

 Strategy

-I need to price the following service and I'm unsure of the right level.
+I am going to price the following service and am unsure of the right level.

 The service: